-For example, in February 2022, the Roche License Agreement under which we granted to Roche an exclusive license related to bemnifosbuvir for certain development rights and commercialization rights outside of the United States terminated.
+For example, in February 2022, the Roche License Agreement under which we exclusively granted to Roche certain rights to develop bemnifosbuvir and certain rights to commercialize bemnifosbuvir outside of the US terminated.
 As a result, substantially all activities that Roche was conducting in connection with the development and manufacture of bemnifosbuvir, including global manufacture of clinical trial material and certain operations necessary for the conduct of clinical trials, ceased.
 Substantially all of these activities are necessary for the continued global development of a bemnifosbuvir COV19 product candidate and we are now solely responsible for the conduct and cost of such activities.